wearemolecule/elektra/README.md

 Wrapper for `convert`, which adds the ability to convert a MW position for a term block (i.e., 7x24 monthly) to another block (or blocks) for that same term (i.e., 5x16, 2x16).

 The *translateBlocks* method takes the following parameters:
-* `iso` - *string* | The short name of the Independent Service Operator (Elektra.Iso).
+* `iso` - *string* | The short name of the Independent System Operator (Elektra.Iso).
 This is not currently used, so beware when using for CAISO.
 * `mw` - *decimal* | The number of megawatts on the input block to be used for mw/mwh computation
 * `frequency` - *text* | monthly, daily, or hourly.
 Currently only monthly is implemented.
 * `contract_start` *date* | The first flow date of the block.
 This method will compute the last flow date.